-Other business may properly come before the 2018 Annual Meeting of Stockholders, and in that event, the proxy holders will vote as recommended by the Board of Directors or, if no recommendation is given, in their own discretion.
-However, we have not received timely and proper notice from any stockholder of any other matter to be prepared at the 2018 Annual Meeting.
-Our management and Board of Directors know of no matters to be brought before the 2018 Annual Meeting other than as described in this proxy statement.
+Other business may properly come before the 2019 Annual Meeting of Stockholders, and in that event, the proxy holders will vote as recommended by the Board or, if no recommendation is given, in their own discretion.
+However, we have not received timely and proper notice from any stockholder of any other matter to be prepared at the 2019 Annual Meeting.
+Our management and the Board know of no matters to be brought before the 2019 Annual Meeting other than as described in this proxy statement.